Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Sonoma County Sierra Youth Center is a medium to low-security detention center located at 538 Eliza Way Santa Rosa, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Sonoma County Sierra Youth Center is a medium to low-security detention center located at 538 Eliza Way Santa Rosa, CA that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Sierra Youth Center originally began in 1979 as the Sonoma County Adolescent Program designed to be a ranch/camp for female juvenile offenders ages 12-18.
 Shortly after the program began, it was clear that it would not be cost effective to operate due to the low population of female offenders.
 In 1981, it was determined that the needs of male juvenile offenders ages 12-16 were not being addressed by Sonoma County Juvenile Probation and the Adolescent Program became a ranch/ camp for male and female offenders.
 As the juvenile crime rate continued to grow in this County, Probation searched for innovative ways to hold youth accountable without having to use incarceration.
 Sierra Youth Center designed one of the first weekend work crew programs for juveniles in the nation combining juveniles on probation and Sierra residents.
 As Sierra worked to increase its level of success with the residents, the program added an aftercare component that provides support, structure and accountability to juveniles and their families during the transition home.
 Similar to national trends, Sonoma County’s female population has continued to grow and in the summer of 2006, the program converted to a gender-responsive adolescent female program.